blacklightpy/vaultofknowledge/The History of Islamic Rule.md

 			- Out of his 9 Navrathnas (9 Jewels), Raja Birbal, Raja Man Singh, Raja Todramal were from the majority Hindu community.
 		- He banned child marriage, and increased the minimum age from 14 to 16
 		- He introduced registration of marriages at the police station
-		- He introduced forced Sati, to ensure that she would die only if the husband died
+		- He banned forced Sati, to ensure that the wife would only do it if she wanted to
 	- Jahangir (loved art and architecture)
 	- Shah Jahan (Built Taj Mahal)
 	- Aurangazeb (1658 to 1707)